Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

+Similarly, $ C_k $ can rectification block $ \mu $ via $ \sigma $.
+The key is that, since the agents in $ C_k $ form a cycle, $ C_k $ is a minimal self-feasible coalition under $ \sigma $.
+So, $C_k$ does not have a self-feasible subcoalition of unaffected agents; hence condition (3') in Definition \ref{definition:effectivecore} is satisfied.

-(\textbf{Operation B}) Since $ \mu $ is Pareto efficient, every root $ o_\ell $ must be assigned to some agent in $ \mu $.
+(2) Since $ \mu $ is Pareto efficient, every root $ o_\ell $ in Operation B must be assigned to some agent under $ \mu $.
 Suppose that the claim is not true.
-So, every root $ o_\ell$ is assigned to some $ i_\ell \notin I_\ell $ in $ \mu $.
-We then prove that $ \mu $ is exclusion blocked, which is a contradiction.
+So, every root $ o_\ell$ is assigned to some $ i_\ell \notin I_\ell $ under $ \mu $.
+We then prove that $ \mu $ is exclusion blocked and also rectification blocked, which is a contradiction.
 There are two cases.